 - American Board of Psychiatry and Neurology - Sleep Medicine

 - University of Michigan, Sleep Medicine, MI, 2014

-Her clinical and research interests have included looking at sleep problems and their treatments in returning military members, examining methods of diagnosing subtle obstructive sleep apnea, looking at the sleep disordered breathing during pregnancy and post-partum, and exploring the relationship between sleep disorders and neurological disorders.
+Her clinical and research interests have included looking at sleep disordered breathing in various population.
 She is active in graduate medical education, as well as state and national sleep societies to advance the awareness of healthy sleep and sleep disorders.

-Dr. Skiba likes to spend time with her family and go outdoors.
-She enjoys obedience and protection dog training.
-She also likes to cook and explore new recipes.
+Dr. Skiba likes to spend time with her family and explore the outdoors, as well as focus on dog training.

 I believe that we all need to be empowered to take an active role in managing our health and medical problems.
-My goal is to provide comprehensive sleep medicine care to children and adults not only by staying up to date on the latest developments in the field, but also by keeping patients informed and engaged in their diagnostic and treatment process.
+My goal is to provide comprehensive sleep medicine care to adults and children not only by staying up to date on the latest developments in the field, but also by keeping patients informed and engaged in their diagnostic and treatment process.